Spratm-Asleaf/GSE-Tracking/README.md

 > @Author: WANG Shixiong (Email: <s.wang@u.nus.edu>; <wsx.gugo@gmail.com>)

-> @Affiliate: Department of Industrial SystemsEngineering and Management, National University of Singapore
+> @Affiliate: Department of Industrial Systems Engineering and Management, National University of Singapore

 > @Date: March 22, 2020

 # GSE-Tracking

-Online complementary materials of the paper titled
+Online supplementary materials of the paper titled

 **ROPHS: Determine Real-Time Status of a Multi-Carriage Logistics Train at Airport**

+Published in the IEEE Transactions on Intelligent Transportation Systems [10.1109/TITS.2021.3055838](https://ieeexplore.ieee.org/document/9352528)

 By Shixiong Wang, Chongshou Li, and Andrew Lim

-From Department of Industrial Systems Engineering and Management, National University of Singapore, Singapore117576.
+From the Department of Industrial Systems Engineering and Management, National University of Singapore, Singapore117576.

 Project Website: <https://alim.algorithmexchange.com/caas/>.